ajdelossantos/Job-Skills-in-Bubbles/README.md

 * React-Redux to manage global state of 'job' and 'skill' objects fetched by API requests
-* JQuery for AJAX requests
+* JQuery for AJAX requests and DOM manipulation
-* HTML5 Canvas for graphical representations of connected jobs and skills
+* D3.js for bubble representations of connected job-skills

 ### Timeframe